thawkin3/skyflow-demo/README.md

 ## Running the App Locally

-There one environment variable the app needs.
-Create an `.env` file with variables for `SKYFLOW_BEARER_TOKEN`.
+There is one environment variable the app needs.
+Create an `.env` file with a variable for `SKYFLOW_BEARER_TOKEN`.
 This value can be obtained after creating a free account with [Skyflow](https://www.skyflow.com/).
 Once you have an account created and your `.env` file populated with your bearer token, follow these instructions to start the app.

 1. `yarn install`
 2. `yarn start`